 Sal Island, Cape Verde: Vacation

 Yes, I saved the best for the last.
-Sequel to the invitation I got to attend the Icons of Change summit in Ghana, I also among the 5 young people selected from Sub Saharan Africa to share my story and how Facebook has helped me in achieving the ongoing success in my career.
+Sequel to the invitation I got to attend the Icons of Change summit in Ghana, I was also among the 5 young people selected from Sub-Saharan Africa to share my story and how Facebook has helped me in achieving ongoing success in my career.
 This was huge for me because it served as a source of inspiration to so many people and also to me too.
 It reminded me to keep striving for greatness and helping a lot of people to join the tech world.
 The interview was shared on Facebook’s official page on Facebook with an audience of over 200 million people all over the world.
 I was humbled, honoured and energized to do more.